 3) Key points of tap design

-2) For hard materials: the tap has heavy-duty structure, small front angle and hook angle, small shovel back and back angle, high cutting pressure, strong edge design, reducing edge collapse, large cross-section and limited chip holding space.
+(2) For harder materials, the tap should have a heavy-duty design, a small front angle and hook angle, a small back angle and shovel back, and be able to withstand high cutting pressure.
+It should also have a strong edge design to reduce edge collapse and have a large cross-section and limited chip holding space.

-These design features must be balanced to provide proper cutting, chip control, lubrication and torsional strength.
+(3) Factors to consider in tap design include the type of tap groove, the material used for the tool, and surface strengthening treatments.
+These design features must be balanced to ensure proper cutting, chip control, lubrication, and torsional strength.

 Shape of tap